karendahlaarhus/IT2810-prosjekt2/p2/README.md

 We use session storage to remember which image and poetry the user is currently displaying.
 When the user refreshes the page, the same combination of image and poem is viewed.
 This is done by using `sessionStorage.setItem(key, JSON.stringify(value))` every time we set a new state to either one of the props.
 The saved information about the previous state is then loaded into the props at the beginning of each session, or a default value if there are not any previous state (i. e. if it is a new session).
 The session storage only works when reloading the page, meaning of the page session is closed, all information in session storage is set back to default.

-## SVG eller Canvas
+## SVG
 We have used SVG for the images.
 Each image has an animation.
 By pressing a button you can change the colors.
 We have used the Context-API for this change.
 By using the Context-API we save time because we do not have to write the same code in multiple components.

  **folder p2/src/components/Artwork** contains all files with SVG elements (as .tsx files) and their corresponding css files.
 Here you also find theme-context.tsx which is where we create the context.

  **p2/src/components/ArtDisplay.tsx** works as a container for each artwork.
 In this file we use the context by using context Provider.

  **sources:**
 We did not make the SVG artworks ourselves, we did however make small changes in coloring and animations (as well as implementing them into React components).
-The SVG we used can be found here:
+The different SVG source codes can be found here:

 - Bus svg: <https://codepen.io/iNeedAdult/pen/ZEQqyMg>
 - Window and house svg: <https://codepen.io/xlavoc/pen/OJMwPOy>